Matúš Begala

-Matúš Begala (born 7 April 2001) is a Slovak professional footballer who plays as a midfielder for MFK Zemplín Michalovce.
+Matúš Begala (born 7 April 2001) is a Slovak professional footballer who plays as a midfielder for II liga club GKS Tychy.

 Career

 Zemplín Michalovce

 Begala made his Frotuna Liga debut for Zemplín Michalovce against Senica on 9 December 2017.
 Begala replaced Martin Regáli in stoppage time of the 1–1 game.
 Stanislav Danko had equalised for Michalovce, but Jurij Medveděv had scored for the home side.

 PAS Giannina

-Begala signed a contract with PAS Giannina, until 2025.
+Begala signed a contract with Greek club PAS Giannina until 2025.
+However, Giannina was relegated to the second division after the season and failed to return to the top flight.

+Return to Michalovce

+On 26 September 2025, it was announced that Begala would be re-joining Zemplín Michalovce on a free transfer.
+His first appearance after returning would be in a 2–0 win against AS Trenčín, coming off the bench as a substitute for Ben Cottrell in the 86th minute.

+GKS Tychy

+On 19 June 2026, Begala agreed to join recently relegated third-tier club GKS Tychy in Poland.